What’s the Best Protein Powder Without Lactose for You?

 Finally, I would like to emphasise the considerable differences between us.
 If you struggle with lactose intolerance, you probably have an idea of the amount of lactose you can tolerate without issues and what would be too much.

 Keep this in mind when choosing the right protein.
 With a bit of determination, lactose intolerance doesn't have to be a barrier to your fitness goals.
-You just need to choose a suitable whey protein or opt for a quality plant‑based vegan protein.
+You just need to choose a suitable whey protein powder or opt for a quality plant‑based protein powder.

 Protein can ease our way to losing weight as well as gaining muscle.
 However, it's not an all‑powerful wizard and must be handled with skill.
 Learn how to use protein relative to your goals and master the protein magic.